leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/03_Ledgers.md

-LO: Transfer entries from the journal to the ledger accounts to reorganize and classify the same information.

 The **ledger** is the second accounting record book that is a list of a company’s individual accounts list ordered by account category.
 While the journal lists all types of transactions chronologically, the ledgers separate this same information out by account and keep a running balance for each of these accounts.

 \[Insert example diagram of how ledger converts to journal: